FALL SEMESTER 2023-2024 APPLICATION REQUIREMENTS

-Application to the CBIPS is highly selective, involving an understanding of value, willingness to participate in fast-paced, collaborative “action research,” and a programmatic approach to problem-solving and thinking outside the constraints of siloed practice.
+Application to the CBIPS and to the AECOM and STV Industry Field Study (previously called 'Practicum') is highly selective, involving an understanding of value, willingness to participate in fast-paced, collaborative “action research,” and a programmatic approach to problem-solving and thinking outside the constraints of siloed practice.

-- A brief statement about what you, as a prospective Fellow, will gain from the program.
+* A paragraph about what you will gain from the program.

-- A brief statement about what you, as a prospective Fellow, will contribute to the program.
+* A paragraph about what you will contribute to the program.

 FREQUENTLY ASKED QUESTIONS